 S.H., British Columbia, Canada

 After a tennis match, my elbow would kill me.
-My tennis partner suggested the tennis elbow video to me.
+My tennis partner suggested the tennis elbow treatment video to me.
 I've been following the recommendations and following the program for 3 months.
 Now I'm back in the game and loving it!

 Kristin, Salt Lake City, UT